Nike cancels launch of new Brazil jersey due to protests

-RIO DE JANEIRO, March 17 Sportswear maker Nike said it canceled an event in Rio de Janeiro planned for Thursday to launch the new Brazil soccer shirt, fearing it would be disrupted by protests over President Dilma Rousseff's appointing her predecessor Luiz Inacio Lula da Silva chief of staff.
+RIO DE JANEIRO Sportswear maker Nike (NKE.N) said it cancelled an event in Rio de Janeiro planned for Thursday to launch the new Brazil football shirt, fearing it would be disrupted by protests over President Dilma Rousseff's appointing her predecessor Luiz Inacio Lula da Silva chief of staff.

 As the protests grew, and people wearing the gold and green jersey poured into streets up and down the country chanting "Dilma out" and "Lula to prison," organizers of the Nike event set to take place in one of Rio's main parks opted to cancel late on Wednesday.